Links (Connections)

 Custom Implementation

-Section titled “Custom Implementation”Void uses internal implementation of ILink
+Section titled “Custom Implementation”Void uses an internal implementation of ILink

-Plugin can override it by providing custom implementation of ILink
+Plugins can override it by providing a custom implementation of ILink

 with CreateLinkEvent